An official website of the State of Oregon

 This conference is an opportunity for those involved in preserving Oregon's heritage to gather together for three days of workshops, sessions, conversations, and more to help support their efforts and provide opportunities for conversation about larger heritage related issues.
 The conference also includes the annual Oregon Heritage Excellence Awards.

 In the off year of the conference, Oregon Heritage hosts a summit.
 The purpose of the summit is to be single issue focused and to provide an opportunity for larger scale discussions to take place at the state-wide level and regional level.
-Previous year summits have focused on fundraising (2017) and Board development (2019).
+Previous year summits have focused on fundraising (2017), Board development (2019), and collaboration (2021).

 This conference provides the opportunity for those engaged in downtown revitalization efforts to connect to resources, partners, and their downtown to help get work done in their community.
 Typical attendees include staff and volunteers focused on downtown historic preservation and economic development, downtown business and property owners, government leaders, chamber of commerce professionals and volunteers, and others with an interest in the future of downtown will benefit from attending this conference.